kinectron/kinectron/README.md

 Running multiple frames at once may impact the speed of your broadcast depending on the system you are running and the speed of your network.

+#### Recording

+##### Recording Single Frames
+To record a single frame, click the button corresponding to the frame that you want to record.
+Once the broadcast has started, click "Start Record" to begin recording.
+Click the button a second time "Stop Record" to end recording.
+The file will be saved automatically to your home folder in "Kinectron Recordings."

+##### Recording Multiple Frames
+To record multiple frames, start the frames you wish to record, then click "Start Record" to begin recording.
+Click the button a second time "Stop Record" to end recording.
+The files will be saved automatically to your home folder in "Kinectron Recordings."

+##### Recorded File Types
+The recorded frames result in the following file types.
+These vary slighty if recording with the API.
+See API documentation.

+Color: webm
+Depth: webm
+Raw Depth: webm
+Skeleton: webm (joints drawn to canvas) and JSON (joint data)* All Bodies: webm (joints drawn to canvas) and JSON (joint data)*
+Infrared: webm
+Long Exposure Infrared: webm
+Key: webm

+*JSON files with joint data include a timestamp.

 #### Advanced Options
 ##### Peer Server
 Kinectron uses a peer server to transfer Kinect2 data to the browser.
 The peer server can be accessed in three ways: